phlalx/ring-leader-election/README.md

 To run the algorithm, we broadcast atomic value `start` to all processes with `B(start)`.

-We can run algorithm again, or terminate the processes with `B(quit)`.
+We can run the algorithm again, or terminate the processes with `B(quit)`.